Early Career Forum 2026-

 Yes.
 There is step-free access, accessible toilets, and quiet spaces.
 Please indicate any specific access needs on the application form.

-Will the symposium outputs be published?
+Will the forum outputs be published?

 Yes.
 Presentations and contributions may be profiled in a blog series, podcasts, or a published report (with your consent and input).